 Professional help seems a wise investment, indeed.

-RBC Estate & Trust Services and RBC Wealth Management are business segments of the Royal Bank of Canada.
+RBC Royal Trust and RBC Wealth Management are business segments of the Royal Bank of Canada.
 Please click the “Legal” link at the bottom of this page for further information on the entities that are member companies of RBC Wealth Management.
 The content in this publication is provided for general information only and is not intended to provide any advice or endorse/recommend the content contained in the publication. ®/TM Trademark(s) of Royal Bank of Canada.
 Used under license. © Royal Bank of Canada 2019.
 All rights reserved.

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.